DevMine/devmine.github.io/doc/devmine.md

    DevMine database.
  * [parsers][parsers]: are responsible for parsing source code and producing an abstract representation of it, in JSON.
+ * [srccat][srccat]: can create large tar archives from source code repositories to make then suitable for processing [Hadoop](http://hadoop.apache.org/).
  * [srctool][srctool]: is a tool to manage language parsers.
 It can install them and run them on source code.
  * [repotool][repotool]: aggregates source code repositories metadata from